KDAB/hotspot/README.md

 ./bin/hotspot
 # or `make install` it and launch it from your $PATH
 ```
+If you want to use KAuth, you need to add `-DCMAKE_INSTALL_PREFIX=/usr/` to the cmake call.
+Otherwise KAuth won't work.
 If you need help building this project for your platform, [contact us for help](https://www.kdab.com/about/contact/).

 ## Getting Hotspot